neu-cs4530/team-project-group-4g/README.md

 In the `frontend` directory, run `npm start` (again, you'll need to run `npm install` the very first time).
 After several moments (or minutes, depending on the speed of your machine), a browser will open with the frontend running locally.
 The frontend will automatically re-compile and reload in your browser if you change any files in the `frontend/src` directory.

+### Installation instructions

+This new upgraded version of Covey.Town doesn't have any extra installation features that you need to worry about.
+Just make sure to do an `npm install` in both the front-end and back-end, follow the above steps for running locally and you should be all set.

+You can clone our repository by entering:

+`$ git clone git@github.com:neu-cs4530-s22/team-project-group-4g.git`

+## Deploying new feature